amit280695/Renyi-Entropy-Analysis-of-angular-distribution-of-quasars-in-the-Gaia-unWISE-data/README.md

 Code 2 -  (renyi_random.ipynb)

-This code calculates the Rényi entropy of orders 1 to 5 for randomized, masked quasar samples.
+This code calculates the Renyi entropy of orders 1 to 5 for randomized, masked quasar samples.

 To use a specific masking configuration, uncomment the corresponding input file lines for f_in and f1, and set the appropriate NSIDE value as follows: